-In #metoo era, Kobe and other athletes often get a pass
+In #MeToo era, Kobe and other athletes often get a pass

 Here’s a quick list from the recent past: relief pitcher Roberto Osuna, soccer star Cristiano Ronaldo, running back Ezekiel Elliott, quarterbacks Jameis Winston and Ben Roethlisberger, Sacramento Kings coach Luke Walton and Super Bowl 54-bound receiver Tyreek Hill of the Chiefs.
 All are among the sports stars who have had stomach-churning allegations leveled against them but have skirted major repercussions — from their leagues, the teams, law enforcement or, in large part, in the court of public opinion.

-“There’s something about the instant gratification of having a game that night versus, say, being an actor and taking a year to make a movie,” says Courtney Cox, a former ESPN staffer who teaches a class on race and gender in sport at University of Oregon.
+“There’s something about the instant gratification of having a game that night versus, say, being an actor and taking a year to make a movie,” said Courtney Cox, a former ESPN staffer who teaches a class on race and gender in sport at University of Oregon.
 “If (sports stars are) treated differently, part of that is the instant way they’re visible, and the way they are able to rectify and rebrand themselves” by the final buzzer of the next game.

 In other words, winning makes up for a lot.

-The case of troubled receiver Antonio Brown could be instructive.
+The case of troubled wide receiver Antonio Brown could be instructive.
 He was released by the Patriots earlier this season when rape allegations surfaced.
-The NFL is investigating the charges, and not until that is over will we know what appetite teams might have to sign him.
+The NFL is investigating the accusations, and not until that is over will we know what appetite teams might have to sign him.

 Among the central questions in the Bryant story, and how his life is being remembered, is whether the pass he received in the obituaries and tributes was more about the passage of time than any bias toward him, or athletes in general.